yjench/coursera-deep-learning-specialization/C1M4 - Deep neural networks/C1M4_quiz.md

-5. Assume we store the values for n^[l] in an array called layers, as follows: layer_dims = [n_x, 4,3,2,1].
+5. Assume we store the values for n^[l] in an array called layers, as follows: layers = [n_x, 4,3,2,1].
 So layer 1 has four hidden units, layer 2 has 3 hidden units and so on.
 Which of the following for-loops will allow you to initialize the parameters for the model?

     ```
-    for(i in range(1, len(layer_dims))):
+    for(i in range(1, len(layers))):
         parameter[‘W’ + str(i)] = np.random.randn(layers[i], layers[i - 1])) * 0.01
         parameter[‘b’ + str(i)] = np.random.randn(layers[i], 1) * 0.01
     ```

 6. Consider the following neural network.

     - The number of layers L is 4.
 The number of hidden layers is 3.

-    > Note: The input layer (L^[0]) does not count.

     > As seen in lecture, the number of layers is counted as the number of hidden layers + 1.
 The input and output layers are not counted as hidden layers.